 The START EA team provides short term collaboration with school teams to support, assist and empower them in developing strategies, structure and routines for individual students and in enhancing an inclusive and differentiated classroom environment.
 Team members collaborate with other Learning Service teams to ensure that students’ individual learning needs are being met.

-A Teacher of the Blind and Low Vision is an itinerant teacher who works with students by providing service and program support to students with moderate, severe, or profound visual impairments.
-Support is individualized for each student, depending upon his or her needs.
-Additionally, the teacher of the blind and low vision provides recommendations for accommodations for students within the classroom and school, as well as consults with other professionals like therapists, orientation and mobility specialists, and professionals at CNIB.
+A Teacher of the Blind and Low Vision works with students by providing service and program support to students with moderate, severe, or profound visual impairments.
+Support is individualized for each student, depending upon their needs.
+Recommendations are provided for accommodations for students within the classroom and school, as well as consults with other professionals like therapists, orientation and mobility specialists, and professionals at CNIB.

-A Teacher of the Deaf and Hard of Hearing supports students with hearing loss/central auditory processing deficits, as well as offering support and consultation to members of their educational team and to parents/guardians in order to develop hearing awareness and to ensure classroom accommodations/modifications are in place.
+A Teacher of the Deaf and Hard of Hearing supports students with hearing loss and central auditory processing deficits, as well as offering support and consultation to members of their educational team and to parents/guardians in order to develop hearing awareness and to ensure classroom accommodations and/or modifications are in place.